Skip to main content Skip to search Skip to main navigation

 OIL

-Hot-pressed oils such as refined olive, peanut, rapeseed, soya and sunflower oil as well as clarified butter are suitable for barbecuing.
+Hot-pressed oils such as refined olive, peanut, rapeseed, soya and sunflower oil, as well as clarified butter, are suitable for barbecuing.
 It is important that no oil drips onto the hot embers, as this can cause harmful substances to be released onto the food.

 Grill brushes with silicone bristles are recommended.
 They are heat-resistant and can be easily cleaned in the dishwasher.